Atennop1/RelationalDatabasesViaOOP/README.md

 ### **RelationalDatabaseDataUpdater**

 RelationalDatabaseDataUpdater allows you to update data in your relational database and has the IDatabaseDataUpdater interface.
-It takes 3 arguments, of which 2 are required: the name of the database and the IDatabaseValues by which the data will be replaced.
+It takes 3 arguments, of which 2 are required: the name of the database table and the IDatabaseValues by which the data will be replaced.
 The third argument is the IDatabaseValues that will be updated.
 If this argument is missing, all data in the table will be replaced, be careful.

 ```c#
 var relationalDatabaseDataUpdater = new RelationalDatabaseDataUpdater(database, enumerationStringFactory);